Combining Tree-Search, Generative Models, and Nash Bargaining Concepts in Game-Theoretic Reinforcement Learning: Game Domain Descriptions and Details

 Kuhn poker is a simplified poker game first proposed by Harold Kuhn.
 Each player antes a single chip, and gets a single private card from a totally-ordered $(n+1)$-card deck, e.g. {J, Q, K} for the $(n = 2)$ two-player case.
 There is a single betting round limited to one raise of 1 chip, and two actions: pass (check/fold) or bet (raise/call).
 If a player folds, they lose their commitment (2 if the player made a bet, otherwise 1).
 If no player folds, the player with the higher card wins the pot.
 The utility for each player is defined as the number of chips after playing minus the number of chips before playing.

-\subsubsection{Leduc Poker}
+\paragraph{Leduc Poker}

-Leduc poker is significantly larger game with two rounds and a two suits with $(n+1)$ cards each, e.g. {JS,QS,KS, JH,QH,KH} in the $(n=2)$ two-player case.
+Leduc poker is significantly larger game with two rounds and a two suits with $(N+1)$ cards each, e.g. {JS,QS,KS, JH,QH,KH} in the $(N=2)$ two-player case.
 Like Kuhn, each player initially antes a single chip to play and obtains a single private card and there are three actions: fold, call, raise.
 There is a fixed bet amount of 2 chips in the first round and 4 chips in the second round, and a limit of two raises per round.
 After the first round, a single public card is revealed.
 A pair is the best hand, otherwise hands are ordered by their high card (suit is irrelevant).
 Utilities are defined similarly to Kuhn poker.

-\subsubsection{Liar's Dice}
+\paragraph{Liar's Dice}

-Liar’s Dice(1,1) is dice game where each player gets a single private die in $\{ 1, \cdots, 6 \}$, rolled at the beginning of the game.
-The players then take turns bidding on the outcomes of both dice, i.e. with bids of the form q-f referring to quantity and face, or calling “Liar”.
-The bids represent a claim that there are at least q dice with face value f among both players.
+Liar’s Dice(1,1) is dice game where each player gets a single private die in $\{ 1, \dotsc, 6 \}$, rolled at the beginning of the game.
+The players then take turns bidding on the outcomes of both dice, i.e. with bids of the form $q$-$f$ referring to quantity and face, or calling “Liar”.
+The bids represent a claim that there are at least $q$ dice with face value $f$ among both players.
 The highest die value, 6, counts as a wild card matching any value.
 Calling “Liar” ends the game, then both players reveal their dice.
 If the last bid is not satisfied, then the player who called “Liar” wins.
 Otherwise, the other player wins.
 The winner receives +1 and loser -1.

-\subsubsection{Trade Comm}
+\paragraph{Trade Comm}

 Trade Comm is a common-payoff game about communication and trading of a hidden item.
-It proceeds as follows. \begin{enumerate} \item Each player is independently dealt one of num items with uniform chance. \item Player 1 makes one of num utterances utterances, which is observed by player 2. \item Player 2 makes one of num utterances utterances, which is observed by player 1. \item Both players privately request one of the num items $\times$ num items possible trades. \end{enumerate} The trade is successful if and only if both player 1 asks to trade its item for player 2’s item and player 2 asks to trade its item for player 1’s item.
+It proceeds as follows. \begin{enumerate} \item Each player is independently dealt one of $num$ items with uniform chance. \item Player 1 makes one of $num$ utterances utterances, which is observed by player 2. \item Player 2 makes one of $num$ utterances utterances, which is observed by player 1. \item Both players privately request one of the $num$ items $\times$ $num$ items possible trades. \end{enumerate} The trade is successful if and only if both player 1 asks to trade its item for player 2’s item and player 2 asks to trade its item for player 1’s item.
 Both players receive a reward of 1 if the trade is successful and 0 otherwise.
-We use num items = num utterances = 10.
+We use $num$ items = $num$ utterances = 10.

-\subsubsection{Tiny Bridge}
+\paragraph{Tiny Bridge}